-Romanian Romgaz will make big investments in the next five years22.
-May 2020. / SEE Energy News
+Romanian Romgaz will make big investments in the next five years, SEE Energy News

 CEO of Romgaz Adrian Volintiru said that investments play a key role in reducing the natural decline in production, both by discovering new hydrocarbon reserves and by improving the current recovery, by rehabilitating, developing and modernizing existing facilities, but also by exploiting new opportunities for growth and diversification.
 The shares of state-owned natural gas producer Romgaz are on an upward trend after the company published the Development and Investment Strategy for the 2020-2025 period, which provides for an investment program of almost 3.5 billion euros.

 The investment program for the 2020-2025 period will be oriented mostly towards natural gas production (about one third of the amount), partnerships in offshore projects (Black Sea) and electricity production-storage (another third of the amount), as well as diversification – petrochemicals and electricity production.

 Last week, Volintiru said that the company is still interested in acquiring part of a stake in Neptun Deep gas project in the Black Sea, currently held by US ExxonMobil.
 Negotiations with ExxonMobil are blocked until the beginning of next year as each of the big oil companies is currently re-evaluating its strategies in the context of the pandemic, but Romgaz still targets 20 % stake in Neptune Deep project.
 Meanwhile, the Parliament and the Government are working on the offshore hydrocarbon law, which could harmonize the interests of both the oil companies and the state.
 Volintiru also estimates that the final decision related to continuing the Trident offshore project, where Romgaz is a minority partner of Russian Lukoil, would come within one to two months.
 However, recent drilling campaign failed to confirm the investors’ initial estimations about the reserves in this perimeter.